 A wick is the part of a candle that enables the flame to exist.
-The NCA has several tips on how to burn them safely.
+NCA recommends these tips on how to burn them safely.

 A wick delivers melted wax (the fuel) to the flame by capillary action.
 The rate of fuel delivery controls the size of the flame, how much heat is generated, the amount of melted wax that is created (more fuel), and the consumption rate of the candle.
 Wick type, size, location, and processing are critical for both candle safety and performance.